 The IRG was established in 2021 after a group of female veterans known as the Women of Honour raised concerns regarding their experiences of bullying, harassment and sexual abuse in the military.

-The IRG then interviewed both serving and retired Defence Forces members during a 1 year investigation and found that inappropriate and illegal behaviour was widespread in the Defence Forces, describing an unsafe working environment and one that ‘barely tolerates women’ at best.
+The IRG then interviewed both serving and retired Defence Forces members during a 1-year investigation and found that inappropriate and illegal behaviour was widespread in the Defence Forces, describing an unsafe working environment and one that ‘barely tolerates women’ at best.

 The report suggested a broader statutory inquiry with legal powers to compel witnesses to give evidence be established.
-The report has been considered by cabinet and the calls for a statutory inquiry have been accepted by the Cabinet and the Minister for Defence.
+The report has been considered by the cabinet, and the calls for a statutory inquiry have been accepted by the Cabinet and the Minister for Defence.
 The terms of reference for any inquiry have yet to be set out.
 View the Full Report

 The claim process

 Sexual abuse in the Irish military is a serious issue, and victims of such abuse have the right to seek compensation and other forms of support.
 The procedure for filing claims varies depending on the specific circumstances of the abuse and the time frame in which it occurred.
 Depending on when the abuse occurred, it may be possible to file a claim for compensation against The State or directly against the Defence Forces itself.
-In most cases, the perpetrator (if alive) would also need to be included in the legal case.
+In most cases, the perpetrator (if alive) must also be included in the legal case.

 The process of filing a claim and obtaining compensation through the judicial system can be complicated and time-consuming, and it is recommended that victims seek the help of a solicitor or other legal professional with experience in handling military abuse cases.
 It is also possible to seek help from NGOs, such as ones specialised in helping survivors of sexual abuse.
 It is important to point out that seeking justice and compensation through the legal system may not be the only or the best choice for some survivors, and it’s important that they have access to professional help and support as they navigate their options.